MikelSalazar/sparcl/architecture/experiments.md

 The important function the Selector serves is to dynamically load the settings component (when needed) and viewer implementation (as a ```Promise```) of the experiment.
 This functionality is provided by the functions `loadSettings` and `loadViewer`.

 The settings will then be automatically displayed right below the selector when the experiment is selected.
 The viewer implementation for the experiment is returned as a promise that will be resolved when the AR session is started.

-Unfortunately, import functions only allow string literals as parameter, no variables allowed.
-So the paths to the selector and viewer need to be added as shown above.
-Replace the placeholders in the above strings to fit your paths.

 ## Required files for experiment